 Social Media Promotes an Open Dialogue between Restaurant and Customer

 From studies it has become apparent that restaurants that engage with their customers are often the ones who are able to succeed in the digital marketplace and coax more people through the door.
-What’s more, big Social Networking sites like Facebook have begun to compete with review sites, allowing customers to rate their experiences at/with businesses on their pages.
+What’s more, big social networks like Facebook have begun to compete with review sites, allowing customers to rate businesses directly on their page.

 Social Media allows for engagement on an unprecedented scale – but when it comes to restaurateurs, the baseline comes purely from the amount of people coming through the door.
-Much like in the past, word-of-mouth PR is paramount to building a steady footfall of patrons, and while negative reviews can damage reputations, Social Media does something different – it allows businesses to identify and act on issues, and ultimately turn that negative into a positive.
+Much like in the past, word-of-mouth is paramount to building a steady footfall of patrons, and while negative reviews can damage reputations, Social Media does something different.
+It allows businesses to identify and act on issues, and ultimately turn that negative into a positive.

 Using Social Media for Restaurants